istio/istio.io/_docs/tasks/index.md

 ---
 title: Tasks
-overview: Tasks show you how to do a single specific targeted activity with the Istio system.
+description: Tasks show you how to do a single specific targeted activity with the Istio system.

-order: 20
+weight: 20

-layout: docs
-type: markdown
 toc: false
 ---